Manochitra20/Analysis-of-Dating-Profiles-using-ML/README.md

 # Analysis of Dating profiles: A Machine Learning Approach

+Project Introduction and Scope:

+OkCupid is a dating application that allows users to make a profile by answering a series of questions (gender, ethnicity, smoking habits, etc.).
+Then, the user can swipe on other profiles, and view the percent match, which is a metric automatically calculated based on the contents of both profiles.

+Amid a global pandemic, it can be difficult to engage in traditional dating while still staying safe, and adhering to public health guidelines.
+Dating applications, such as the popular OkCupid, become a go-to solution, allowing users to meet remotely, and even plan a date over Zoom without coming into contact with another individual.
+However, understanding the virtual dating landscape ahead of time can help get the best results from the application.

+The dataset, which includes features about a user’s profile, can help us understand the types of users that are on the platform.
+By creating distinct clusters of users, we can help someone make better decisions while swiping, leading to better results for match seekers.
+Gaining these additional insights is particularly useful given the fact that users only have a limited number of swipes they can make per day, and of course, our time is valuable.

 Clustering and creating a recommendation algorithm:

 The scope for this part of the project was to cluster the user’s profiles into groups and to try to find a match more easily with the help of machine learning algorithms.
 We tried using different modelling/training methods for the data we had.
 The first step was to clean and preprocess the available data in a way it can be understood by the algorithms.